ROSAT: Re-entry

 In 1990, the satellite was put in an orbit at an altitude of 580 km and inclination of 53°.
 Due to atmospheric drag, the satellite slowly lost height until, in September 2011, the satellite was orbiting approximately 270 km above the Earth.
 On 23 October 2011 ROSAT re-entered the Earth's atmosphere sometime between 1:45 UTC and 2:15 UTC over the Bay of Bengal, east of India.
 There was no confirmation if pieces of debris had reached the Earth's surface.

 Successor

 eROSITA launched on board the Russian-German Spektr-RG space observatory in 2019.
-It will provide an updated all-sky survey of the X-ray sky, extending the energy range to 10keV, increase the sensitivity by a factor of 25 and improve the spatial and spectral resolution.
+It was expected to provide an updated all-sky survey of the X-ray sky, extending the energy range to 10keV, increase the sensitivity by a factor of 25 and improve spatial and spectral resolution.